andrewdavidmackenzie/libproc-rs/README.md

 # TODO
 - Implement some minimal support on Linux so the Travis-CI build passes
-- Add some CI for the Mac OS X build
 - Complete the API to match that provided (on Mac OS X) at http://opensource.apple.com//source/Libc/Libc-498.1.1/darwin/libproc.c
 - Add some tests
 - Add some documentation (including samples with documentation test)